patricknevindwyer/chunky/NEXT_SEQUENCES.md

 ## Repr

-A255735		Integers that are Rhonda numbers to base 18
+A000788		Total number of 1's in binary expansions of 0, ..., n.

 A000120		1's-counting sequence: number of 1's in binary expansion of n (or the binary weight of n).
 A023416		Number of 0's in binary expansion of n.

-A000788		Total number of 1's in binary expansions of 0, ..., n.

 A071858		(Number of 1's in binary expansion of n) mod 3.
 A179868		(Number of 1's in binary expansion of n) mod 4.
 A010872		a(n) = n mod 3.
 A032924		Numbers whose ternary expansion contains no 0.
 A005823		Numbers whose ternary expansion contains no 1's.
 A005836		Numbers n whose base 3 representation contains no 2.
 A023705		Numbers with no 0's in base 4 expansion.
 A248910		Numbers with no zeros in base-6 representation.
 A255805		Numbers with no zeros in base-8 representation.
 A255808		Numbers with no zeros in base-9 representation.
 A001489		a(n) = -n.
 A007954		Product of decimal digits of n.
 A052040		Numbers n such that n^2 lacks the digit zero in its decimal expansion.